About Lancaster Shakespeare Theatre

 During the same season, Laura Howell announced her retirement and Jeremiah Miller, who had played the title role in 2016’s Hamlet, became the Executive Artistic Director.

-Miller’s first season included a production of The Winter’s Tale at Holy Trinity Lutheran Church’s Fondersmith Auditorium and The Merry Wives of Windsor at Lancaster History.
+Miller’s first two productions as director were The Winter’s Tale at Holy Trinity Lutheran Church’s Fondersmith Auditorium and Cymbeline at the group’s current indoor space, West Art.
+His first season also included The Merry Wives of Windsor at Lancaster History, directed by Rachel Luann Strayer.

 A non-profit organization committed to help foster a love of Shakespeare through performance and performance-based instruction.